 One of the goals of understanding the four basic personality styles is to move from tolerating a personality style in ourselves or others to accepting and ultimately celebrating that personality style.
 Every style has it’s own unique blend of strengths and weaknesses.

-In ourselves as well as in our children, we must first come to accept and celebrate those strengths rather than focusing on changing or eliminating those undesirable aspects.
+In ourselves as well as in our children, we must first come to accept and celebrate strengths rather than focusing on changing or eliminating undesirable aspects.
 No one personality is better than another.
-Each one can use it’s strengths to grow and develop.
-In the same way, each one can push them to the point of being a weakness.
+For each personality style there are strengths and weaknesses.

 Four Personalty Styles

 There are four basic personality styles and here’s a short description of the characteristics of each one:

 C: cautious, competent, calculating, concerned

 While we are all uniquely wired and more comfortable operating out of our predonminate personality type, it is certainly possible to “visit” some of the other personality traits.
 In order to do this, we have to recognize the area of need and consciously develop those traits.

 Within the four personality types, there is the possibility of a total of forty personality blends!
 It is important to note that very few people have only one personality type.
 In fact, about 80% of the population have two components that are high.
 The trick is to identify what characteristics are called for based on the situation.